next-actions/pytest-mh/docs/articles/get-started.rst

 Run the tests
 =============

-The example code provides a set of containers that can be started up and used as hosts for the tests.
+The example code provides a set of containers that can be started and used as hosts for testing.
 See the example `readme.md
 <https://github.com/next-actions/pytest-mh/tree/master/example/readme.md>`__ to
 get the instruction on how to start the containers and install requirements.

-When the containers or virtual machines are ready, it is possible to run the tests with ``pytest`` command that you are already familiar with.
-The only additional thing needed to run pytest-mh tests is to provide path to the pytest-mh configuration file with ``--mh-config``.
+When the containers or virtual machines are ready, it is possible to run the tests with the ``pytest`` command that you are already familiar with.
+The only additional thing needed to run pytest-mh tests is to provide the path to the pytest-mh configuration file with ``--mh-config``.

 .. code-block:: text